 Use this sturdy bar for pull ups, chin ups and push ups, and then pop it away underneath your bed or sofa after use.

-Measuring 34cm in height, 38cm in width and 103cm in depth, it's plenty small enough to store away in a cupboard or under furniture.
+Measuring 8.5cm in depth it's plenty small enough to store away in a cupboard or under furniture.
 With a maximum user weight of 100kg (15 stone 10 pounds), it's brilliant.
-It also weighs just 3.5kg.
+It also weighs just 3.62kg.

 Made entirely from cork, this yoga block is sustainable and environmentally friendly.
 It'll add a little something more to your yoga class, and you can buy in singles or as a pair.
 Not just that but it's portable, too, meaning you can take it to the gym, use it outside and more.

 It's also non-slip and easy grip.
 Use it to help your body settle into a pose, or to support your back, head and hips.
 It features rounded edges and it can easily be cleaned, too.

 This yoga block measures 22.5cm x 12cm x 7.5cm in size and weighs around 1.3 pounds.